 Review: Blaster Master Zero – refueling the tank

-It takes a lot of guts to remake a game in the first place, but to put your own spin on a classic while still remaining a labor of love really speaks for Inti Creates and their love for the franchise and respect for its fans.
+It takes a lot of guts to remake a game in the first place, but to put your own spin on a classic while still remaining labor of love really speaks for Inti Creates.

 The original Blaster Master on the NES was one of my guilty pleasure games as a kid.
 It was absolutely unforgiving – brutally difficult, impossible to navigate, and full of cheap gimmicks that would easily set you on the path to Rageville.
 Despite never actually completing it, Blaster Master was right up there with Battletoads as a game that I loved to hate and I continually plugged away at it in hopes that I would eventually get through it.